Horizon-LEAD/irtx-jsprit/README.md

 Additional scenarios can be constructed, for instance, by changing the cost structures and observing trade-offs between vehicle types.

+Routing-based costs are either approximated using Euclidean distance or calculated directly based on OpenStreetMap road network data.

 ## Requirements